Hu Qili: Early career

 From 1951 to 1956, Hu was secretary of the Communist Youth League Committee of Peking University.
 From 1956 to 1966, he served as the president of the All-China Students’ Federation.
-In 1958, Hu was granted an audience with Chairman Mao Zedong.
+In 1958, Hu was granted an audience with CCP Chairman Mao Zedong.

 During the Cultural Revolution, Hu began to work in the lower levels of the May Seventh Cadre Schools.
 From 1972 to 1977, he served as the deputy secretary of the Ningxia County Communist Party Committee, the deputy secretary of the Guyuan district Communist Party Committee, and the office director of the Ningxia Hui Autonomous Region Party Committee.